Road Trip: Tucson to Coronado Island

 10. Village Pizzeria Bayside: pizza, calzones, pasta, hoagie sandwiches

-The eight local shops at Ferry Landing are:
+The six local shops at Ferry Landing are:

-You can also rent bikes, kayaks, paddle-boards, yachts, and surreys from three different shops at Ferry Landing: Bike & Kayak Tours, Holland's Bikes & Beyond, and Flagship Cruises & Events.
+You can also rent bikes, kayaks, paddle-boards, yachts, and surreys from four different shops at Ferry Landing: Bike & Kayak Tours, Holland's Bikes & Beyond, San Diego Jet Ski Rentals, and Flagship Cruises & Events.

 Hotel Del Coronado